stealthman22/100-days-of-code/r3-log.md

 ### DAY 62 (15th March 2020)

 Another busy Sunday no coding today, but I had a swell day monitoring the streaming of our services.

+### DAY 63 (16th March 2020)

+For a reason or two, I decided to deploy my project to Netlify today.
+It's a pretty neat service, and I got up and running with the cli.
+Found out that my hero images are resulting in an error, will be working on that soon.

+### DAY 64 (17th March 2020)
+No coding

+### DAY 65 (18th March 2020)